 Employers who are aware, or ought reasonably to be aware, that domestic violence may occur in the workplace must take every precaution reasonable in the circumstances to protect a worker at risk of physical injury.

 Employers and supervisors must provide information to a worker about a risk of workplace violence from a person with a history of violent behaviour if the worker can expect to encounter that person in the course of work, and if the worker may be at risk of physical injury.
 Personal information may be disclosed, but only what is reasonably necessary to protect the worker from physical injury.

 Workers have the right to refuse work if they have a reason to believe they are in danger from workplace violence.
-Reprisals by the employer continue to be prohibited.
-Certain workers continue to have only a limited right to refuse.
+For certain workers who protect public safety, this right is limited.

 The OHSA sets out general duties for an employer under Section 25, for a supervisor under Section 27, and for a worker under Section 28.
 These general duties also apply, as appropriate, to workplace violence.

 The OHSA does not require an employer to assess the risk of workplace harassment.

 Employers must prepare a policy with respect to workplace harassment, and develop and maintain a program to implement the policy.
 Employers must provide information and instruction to workers on the contents of the policy and program.